md-sajidkhan/Weather-app/README.md

         a. cd to the above local folder

         b.
 Please ensure the API key is replaced before start.

-        b.
+        c.
 Install Dependenicies.
             > npm install

-        c.
+        d.
 Start Web Application
             > npm run dev

-        d.
+        e.
 Open application url in browser for web application default : "http://localhost:5173"

-        e.
+        f.
 Enter the city name, country name and click Submit.

-        f.
+        g.
 The current weather conditions for the city should be displayed.

 Built With